tachyons-css/tachyons/README.md

 More documentation and examples will be coming.
 For now - reading the source files in the src directory are a great way to get up to speed.
 I promise they are not complicated.

+There is now a [Tachyons slack channel](http://tachyons-slack-invite.herokuapp.com).
+Submit your email to be automatically invited.

 ## TLDR;

 Build responsive, performant, and easy to maintain interfaces faster than the speed of light.